Common Cognitive Distortions in Relationships

 Extremism – prescription lenses magnify everything

 This distortion has to do with viewing experiences through a filter that exaggerates certain characteristics.
 When you first fall in love with someone, you often become an extremist.
-You exaggerate the results of your first encounters.
-Sometimes you turn a small detail into something fantastic or make a catastrophe out of a little mistake.

 We see extremism a lot in couples who aren’t used to arguing.
 It also comes up when a couple fights for the first time.
 The couple can’t see eye-to-eye on something and the disagreement becomes a big deal.
 They feel like they will never overcome it.
-A minor thing can seem like a barrier to growth for the relationship.
+A minor thing can seem like a barrier to the growth of the relationship.

 Some examples of this kind of distortion would be, “I can’t stand to disagree with him” or “It’s really a silly lie, but it’s still awful that she lied to me.”
 One way to deal with extremism is to enrich our emotional vocabulary.
 We should find a balanced way to express ourselves.